UBC-CIC/commit2act/docs/UserGuide.md

 ### 2. Create Action

-- A form to create a new action with required fields being the Action Name, at least 1 Action Item, and at least 1 Image Validation Label
+- A form to create a new action with required fields being the `Action Name`, at least 1 `Action Item`, and at least 1 `Image Validation Label`
-- The Fallback Text field is what is shown by default in the Action Fact step of the Log Action Menu flow if there are no quiz questions created for that action (shown in image here)
+- The `Fallback Text` field is what is shown by default in the Action Fact step of the Log Action Menu flow if there are no quiz questions created for that action (shown in image here)
   ![alt text](images/adminDashboard/create_action0.png)

 <br>